How to Install a Doorbell Button

-The good news is that most of the time replacing a doorbell button is an easy thing to do.
+The good news is that replacing a doorbell button is usually straightforward.

 How to Install a Doorbell Button: Wired Doorbells